 How do traditional firewalls work?

-A traditional firewall monitors incoming and outgoing network packets of a system and prevents unauthorized access depending on some pre-configured rules.
+A traditional firewall monitors incoming and outgoing network packets of a system and prevents unauthorized access based on pre-configured rules.

 A traditional firewall filters traffic based on mainly the following parameters :